alexjlockwood/kyrie/README.md

 ## Getting started

-This section will give a brief overview of how to get started using the library.
 To play an animation using Kyrie, you first need to build a [`KyrieDrawable`][kyriedrawable].
-There are two main ways to do this:
+There are two ways to do this:

 ### Option #1: from an existing VD/AVD resource